 ESMO Designated Centre of Integrated Oncology and Palliative Care

-The Kliniken Essen-Mitte has been founded in 1854 as the first Protestant hospital in Essen, at that time a center for coal mining and steal industry.
-Today it is a modern teaching hospital of the University of Duisburg-Essen still bound to the Christian principles.
-It provides 687 beds, four day-clinics within 12 faculties.
+The Evangelische Huyssens-Stiftung has been founded in 1854 as the first Protestant hospital in Essen, at that time a centre of coal mining and steel industry.
+Today the Kliniken Essen-Mitte which are consisting of two hospitals (Huyssenstiftung and Knappschaftkrankenhaus) represent a modern teaching hospital of the University of Duisburg-Essen still bound to Christian principles.
+The 2 hospitals provide 696 beds and four day-clinics within 14 faculties.

 Palliative and supportive care